 Can be used by: IEs

-You can legally continue to accept your IE income to any foreign account.
+You can legally continue to accept your IE income to any foreign bank account.

-However, It should be noted that, if you are accepting income to your foreign business account (if you already had a business registered abroad before registering in Georgia), then this can lead to a whole host of other tax issues, potentially, depending on the type of business.
-You can read more about the tax pitfalls of transacting through your foreign business while actively managing it from Georgia, here.
+However, it should be noted that, if you are accepting income to your foreign business account (if you already had a business registered abroad before registering in Georgia), then this can potentially lead to a whole host of other tax issues, depending on the type of business.
+You can read more about the tax pitfalls of transacting through your foreign business while actively managing it from Georgia in our other article.

-Assuming your foreign account is a personal account, or an account linked to you as an individual and not to a legal entity you own, then the below information is worth considering.
+Assuming your foreign account is a personal account, or an account linked to you as an individual and not to a legal entity you own, then the following information is worth considering.